-This is an artificial beach which stretches for a kilometer and you will get to see the beauty of Fukuoka from here.
-The beach was constructed on a reclaimed land and attached to the beach is an artificial island where you will find numerous shops.
+This is an artificial beach that stretches for a kilometer, and you will get to see the beauty of Fukuoka from here.
+The beach was constructed on reclaimed land, and attached to the beach is an artificial island where you will find numerous shops.

 Go sightseeing at Yusentei Park

-This park was a home to the 6th lord of Fukuoka which was built in the 18th century.
-At this park, you will see a stunning garden which was built in the traditional style and also the ornate pond.
+This park was home to the 6th lord of Fukuoka, which was built in the 18th century.
+At this park, you will see a stunning garden built in the traditional style and the ornate pond.

 Relax on Ohori Park

-Although the Fukuoka Castle was torn down during the Meiji restoration, you will still get a glimpse of it at the beautiful Ohori Park.
-The park is situated in the middle of the Fukuoka and you will love the peace and scenic view of this tourist attraction.
+Although the Fukuoka Castle was torn down during the Meiji restoration, you will still see it at the beautiful Ohori Park.
+The park is situated in the middle of Fukuoka, and you will love the peace and scenic view of this tourist attraction.

 Visit the Hakozaki Shrine

-Some of the highlights of this temple is a stone anchor that would have been used by Mongolian ships and the statue of Nichiren who is a well-known Buddhist scholar in Fukuoka that predicted the Mongolian invasion.
+Some of the highlights of this temple are a stone anchor that would have been used by Mongolian ships and the statue of Nichiren, who is a well-known Buddhist scholar in Fukuoka that predicted the Mongolian invasion.

 Visit the Kushida Shrine

 The Hakata Gion Yamakasa festival is centered on the shrine.
 In the shrine yard, a great symbolic gingko tree grows with two monumental tablets of the Mongolian invasion on its foot.

 View the city from Fukuoka Tower

-This is one of the things to do in Fukuoka as you will get a magnificent view of the city from this tower.
-Momochi artificial beach is also just close to this tower and from the top of the tower you will be able to see the Genkai Nada sea or you can look inland to Momochi park and other parts of the city.
+This is one thing to do in Fukuoka as you will get a magnificent view of the city from this tower.
+Momochi artificial beach is also just close to this tower, and from the top of the tower, you will be able to see the Genkai Nada sea, or you can look inland to Momochi park and other parts of the city.

-Check out the amazing roof garden at ACROS Building
+Check out the amazing roof garden at ACROS Building.

-This is situated in the Tenjin Chuo Park and you will get to see an amazing roof garden at this park.
-You can also get a stunning view of the rest of the city and it is set on a terrace.
+This is situated in the Tenjin Chuo Park, and you will get to see an amazing roof garden at this park.
+You can also get a stunning view of the rest of the city, and it is set on a terrace.

 Go sightseeing at Sasaguri

-You can escape the city and get spiritual at Nanzoin Temple which is just twenty minutes’ train ride from Fukuoka City.
-You will find stunning scenery at this small town Sasaguri and you can even go hiking as there are many hiking trails to conquer.
+You can escape the city and get spiritual at Nanzoin Temple, which is just twenty minutes’ train ride from Fukuoka City.
+You will find stunning scenery at this small town Sasaguri, and you can even go hiking as there are many hiking trails to conquer.

 If you are the adventurous type, this is one of the best things to do in Fukuoka as there are many beaches around the city where you can go surfing in the summer months.

 Go on a boat ride in Yanagawa

 The highlight of this town is that you can go on a romantic gondolier ride through the waterways.
-You can also try out some eel which is the local delicacy in this region.
+You can also try out some eel, which is the local delicacy in this region.

 Watch a Sumo Match

-One of the cultural highlights of Japan is the exciting Sumo wrestling match, so this is a must to see while you are in Fukuoka.
-If you are here in November, then you are going to see a lot of this match as this is the prime sumo season.
+One of Japan’s cultural highlights is the exciting Sumo wrestling match, so this is a must to see while you are in Fukuoka.
+If you are here in November, you will see a lot of this match, as this is the prime sumo season.

 Go sightseeing at Kaho Gekijo Kabuki Theater

-You will get to go on special tours where you will see the behind the scene sections of the theatre and you can even get to play with props and act out your own scene on the stage.
+You will get to go on special tours where you will see the behind the scene sections of the theatre, and you can even get to play with props and act out your own scene on the stage.
 You will get a memorable experience from this tour.

 Try out Tonkotsu ramen

-Fukuoka is the birthplace of Tonkotsu ramen which is also called Hakata ramen by the locals.
-Tonkotsu means pork bones in Japanese and it makes up the soup base for this ramen dish.
+Fukuoka is the birthplace of Tonkotsu ramen, which is also called Hakata ramen by the locals.
+Tonkotsu means pork bones in Japanese, and it makes up the soup base for this ramen dish.

 Hakata is a busy area in Fukuoka that is famous for its Hakata-style pork ramen.
-Hakata ramen originates from Hakata district of Fukuoka city.
-Hakata-style pork ramen has a rich, milky, pork-bone Tonkotsu broth and rather thin, non-curly and resilient noodles.
+Hakata ramen originates from the Hakata district of Fukuoka city.
+Hakata-style pork ramen has a rich, milky, pork-bone Tonkotsu broth and rather thin, non-curly, and resilient noodles.

 Go shopping at Yanagibashi Rengo Market

-The market is also known as the kitchen of Hakata and this is an early market in Fukuoka which sells fresh seafood and produce.
-This is a hotspot for both the locals and the tourists and you will get quality products from this market.
+The market is also known as Hakata’s kitchen, and this is an early market in Fukuoka that sells fresh seafood and produce.
+This is a hotspot for both the locals and the tourists, and you will get quality products from this market.

 Go shopping at Canal City